lopes/cordyceps/README.md

 **Cordyceps** is an educational, Rust-based command-line **ransomware** ☣️ designed for academic and research purposes.
 It demonstrates the core mechanisms of file encryption, exfiltration, and decryption using modern cryptographic practices.

 > [!CAUTION]
 > This project is intended **strictly for educational use** in information security courses, penetration testing labs, or research environments.
 Unauthorized use of this tool—especially outside of controlled, lawful contexts—may be illegal and unethical.
-The author disclaim any responsibility for misuse or harm resulting from this software.
+The author disclaims any responsibility for misuse or harm resulting from this software.

 ## What is Cordyceps?
-Cordyceps simulates the behavior of a typical ransomware: it encrypts files on a target machine, exfiltrates them to a remote server, and allows for their recovery via decryption—assuming possession of the correct private key material.
+Cordyceps simulates the behavior of a typical ransomware: it encrypts files on a target machine, exfiltrates them to a remote server, and allows for their recovery via decryption—assuming possession of the correct private key.
 It is designed for educational use in understanding ransomware internals and for testing endpoint detection and response (EDR) tools in controlled, ethical environments.

 ### Demo
 [![asciicast](https://asciinema.org/a/8zdHiPgIrX6m05ahHkCPlRtyX.svg)](https://asciinema.org/a/8zdHiPgIrX6m05ahHkCPlRtyX)